open-mmlab/mmaction2/docs/en/get_started.md

 **Step 2.** Verify the inference demo.

 Option (a).
-If you install mmaction2 from source, just run the following command:
+If you install mmaction2 from source, you can run the following command:

 ```shell
 # The demo.mp4 and label_map_k400.txt are both from Kinetics-400